 The software also offers other useful tools for home design, a blueprint generator, a materials list, 3D virtual tours, and day and night lighting conditions.

 Virtual Architect is available as a download for Windows computers only and costs $99.99.

 SketchUp was developed in 2000 to make 3D modeling easy and fun to learn.
 It’s commonly used by architects, interior designers, landscape architects, and civil and mechanical engineers.
 We chose it as our runner-up because it’s easy to learn, has an intuitive interface, and offers a free web-based trial version to help users learn the basics of 3D modeling.

 SketchUp offers three paid versions of its web and desktop software: Shop, Pro, and Studio.
-SketchUp Pro is best suited to interior designers and lets users plan and design accurate 3D models using an extensive object library featuring materials with unique surfaces and textures.
+SketchUp Pro is best suited to interior designers and lets users created scaled drawing sets in 2D and plan and design accurate 3D models.
 Users can easily turn 3D models into 2D presentations and offer clients virtual walkthroughs by integrating with VR applications like Oculus and Microsoft HoloLens.

 Because SketchUp is web-based, it can be used on both Windows and Mac computers from anywhere and at any time.
 Users can import and export multiple graphic file types, view 3D models on mobile devices, and enjoy unlimited cloud storage for project sharing and collaboration.

 SketchUp Pro costs $299 per year and comes with a 30-day free trial.
 Users can also play around with SketchUp Free, a no-cost web-based version that offers user-generated and manufacturer-produced models that can be viewed on a mobile device.
 SketchUp Free also comes with 10GB of online storage.